tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ This weapon is a trophy of the arenas of Axis, handed down from champion to champion.
 To activate it, the escalation die must be 3+ and you must spend a round showboating for the crowd (even if you don’t have an audience.)
 While showboating, you may not attack and take a -2 penalty to all Defenses.
 Furthermore, the other players (and anyone else in the room) must chant your character’s name.
 The first attack you make in the round after showboating is enhanced by the sword – you may double the to-hit bonus from the escalation die, and add the value of the escalation die to your crit range.
 So, if the escalation die is 4, you get a +8 bonus to hit and have your crit range increased by +4.

 **Quirk:** Craves the adulation of the crowd.

 ---

+#### Iron-chain Bow

+Bow

+This bow has a thin iron chain instead of a string.
+When you hit with an attack with this bow against an enemy your size or smaller and roll a natural 18+, you can pull that enemy into engagement with you.

+**Quirk:** Eager to oppress.

+---